Motion to Take Note

 I must congratulate the noble Lord, Lord Hunt of Kings Heath, on his comments and explanation of the case for a fully funded, comprehensive and integrated health and care system.
 The noble Lord is a busy man: today he is talking about the long-term plan, tomorrow he is dealing with organ donations.
 I am interested as a retired dental surgeon and a fellow of the British Dental Association.

-I would briefly like to turn the attention of the House to the issue of dentistry, which is notable by its total absence in the long-term plan.
+I would briefly like to turn the attention of the House to the issue of dentistry, which is notable by its total absence from the long-term plan.
 NHS dentistry plays a key role in preventing oral health conditions and it is also a very good early indicator of a range of general health problems.
 But despite the Government’s insistence that prevention is at the core of their agenda, funding for NHS dentistry per head of population has fallen by 14% in nominal terms in the past five years.

 Not a week goes by that we do not hear in the media a report about patients having to travel unreasonable distances to access an NHS dentist, or that they have had to perform some minor operation on the kitchen table.
 People unable to find a dentist show up at their GP surgery or A&E, neither of which can help them, further wasting precious NHS resources.
 The ambitions set out in the plan cannot work without significant improvements to the care of the health and social care workforce.
 Further, it is estimated that 1.8 million older people could have an urgent dental condition.